-From Red Rock Canyon to Pyramid Lake, The Nature Conservancy and its partners have been protecting Nevada's Last Great Places since 1967.
-Still among The Conservancy’s smallest chapters, Nevada was its first to safeguard one million acres.
+From Red Rock Canyon to Pyramid Lake, The Nature Conservancy and its partners have been protecting Nevada's ecologically important lands and waters for more than 30 years.
+Still among The Conservancy’s smallest chapters, Nevada was the organization's first to safeguard one million acres.

-The Nature Conservancy is leading the restoration of the lower Truckee River, and is currently working on a nine-year, eight-and-a-half-mile, $20 million restoration project to revitalize the river and its ecosystem.
+The Nature Conservancy is leading the restoration of the lower Truckee River, and is currently working on ten-mile, $25 million restoration project to revitalize the river and its ecosystem.

 The Nature Conservancy has been working on the Carson River since 2000 to protect its precious lands and water using land protection, restoration, sustainable ranching practices, and public access and education.